TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

  Delay Dnn - delay 01=1  to 99=99 minutes      - D03a01 delay 3 minutes before a01 executed
  Delay DDn - delay 1=1   to 9=9 hours          - DD3a01 delay 3 hours before a01 executed

- Load Link File L0nXnn L0n n=0 Do not change current SDCard/Flash storage to load linkfile XnnLink
+ Load Link File LxnXXX Lxn n=0 Do not change current SDCard/Flash storage to load linkfile XXXLink XXX = a-z, A-Z, 0-9       n=1 Use Flash to load linkfile XnnLink in any combination        n=0 Use SDCard to load linkfile XnnLink
-                           n=1 Use Flash to load new linkfile XnnLink n=0 Use SDCard to load new linkfile XnnLink n=3 Flip current storage to load new linkfile XnnLink
+                           n=3 Flip current storage to load linkfile XnnLink If LayerAxD changed       x=0 L0n: Do not restore LayerAxD on completion no/restore original       x=1 L1n: Restore LayerAxD on completion

 The 8 keys Cut-Cpy-Pst-Del-Ret-cX-cC-cV, can also be programmed through starcodes x1, x2, x3 Layout 1, x4, x5,
 x6 for Layout 3 and 4, and x7 and x8 for the [Del] and [Ret] keys.
 They can use any of the 51 actions for x1 - x8.